johnnyfreeman/revolver/CONTRIBUTING.md

 # Contributing

-_IF YOU PLAN TO MAKE A PULL REQUEST OF YOUR CHANGES, MAKE SURE YOU ONLY EDIT THE [COFFEE FILE](coffee/revolver.coffee) AND NEVER THE JS FILES DIRECTLY.
+_IF YOU PLAN TO MAKE A PULL REQUEST OF YOUR CHANGES, MAKE SURE YOU ONLY EDIT THE [SOURCE FILES](src/).
 GRUNT WILL TAKE CARE OF THE JS FILES FOR YOU._

 Revolver uses [Grunt](http://gruntjs.com/) and a few Grunt plugins to help make development as easy as possible.
 To install these tools you must have [Node](http://nodejs.org/), [NPM](https://npmjs.org/), and [Grunt-CLI](http://gruntjs.com/getting-started#installing-the-cli) installed on your machine.
 Install those before continuing.